08/09/2018 / Destination Wedding, Tips for Brides & Grooms, Wedding, Wedding Tips

 Venue, Catering, Cake, and Rentals: 50% of total wedding budget

 As for catering, it’s clear that your guests will be expecting delicious italian food.
-Remember, though, that your catering bill doesn’t just mean the actual food—you’re paying for preparation, equipment, wait staff, and more.
+Remember, though, that your catering bill doesn’t just mean the actual food.
+You’re paying for preparation, equipment, wait staff, and much more.
 If your caterer is also handling the bar, the liquor and bartenders are also part of this bill.

 Your cake and desserts will also account for part of this category too.
 From the tipical Italian millefoglie cake to tipical American cakes, the more elaborate and bigger the cake, the more expensive.